feerposser/docker-env-list-tutorial/readme.md

 <br>

 ### 1.1 - Docker run env with flags
-> This section is for creating a simple container loading environment variables in the container run with flags.
+> This section is for creating a simple container that loads environment variables in the container running with flags.

 <details>
 <summary>click to view</summary>
-<p>To start the container by using the image created in the last section, just type the fallowing command:</p>
+<p>To start the container by using the image created in the last section, just type the following command:</p>

 `docker run -p 80:5000 --name testing -e NAME=myname -d docker-tutorial-image`